TimeDelta/auto-psych-nosology/README.md

 Preliminary inspections therefore indicate that unsupervised, information-theoretic partitioning can recover interpretable transdiagnostic structure consistent with major dimensional frameworks if the knowledge graph is high enough quality.
 This work demonstrates the potential for information-theoretic graph methods to yield a scalable, self-updating, and reproducible framework for psychiatric classification that unifies biological and clinical findings without relying on predefined categories.

+## Introduction
+Psychiatric classification remains dominated by categorical systems such as the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and the International Classification of Diseases (ICD).
+While clinically useful, these frameworks have been widely criticized for high comorbidity, arbitrary diagnostic thresholds, and limited biological validity [1], [2].
+Meta-analytic research increasingly demonstrates that psychiatric disorders rarely conform to discrete boundaries but instead share overlapping symptoms and biological substrates.
+Quantitative modeling of symptom covariance and genetic correlation further supports the view that psychopathology is continuous and hierarchically organized rather than composed of isolated disease entities [3]-[5].

+In response, dimensional alternatives have emerged.
+The Hierarchical Taxonomy of Psychopathology (HiTOP) organizes symptoms into empirically derived spectra [6]-[8], while the Research Domain Criteria (RDoC) links psychopathology to neural and behavioral systems [9], [10].
+Both frameworks move beyond categorical diagnoses and capture transdiagnostic variance more effectively, yet neither has been universally adopted.
+Despite their conceptual strengths, HiTOP and RDoC each face scalability challenges: HiTOP depends on manually curated symptom correlations, and RDoC’s domain structure evolves slowly as new evidence accumulates.
+Another central challenge also remains: integrating dimensional constructs with diverse biological and clinical findings in a manner that is both valid and scalable.
+Information-theoretic and graph-based approaches offer a principled alternative, emphasizing model parsimony and data-driven emergence of latent structure.

+Automated methods—ranging from clustering of genetic risk variants to network-based analyses of neuroimaging—demonstrate that algorithmic approaches can yield biologically coherent groupings that differ from traditional nosologies [11], [12].
+However, applications in psychiatry have thus far been limited in scope, often relying on predefined categories or single modalities, raising concerns about reproducing existing biases rather than discovering new structure [14]–[18].

-## Background / Literature Review
+## Literature Review
 Psychiatric nosology has long been dominated by categorical systems such as the DSM and the ICD.
 These frameworks define discrete diagnostic entities and draw strict boundaries between normal and pathological states.
-However, their limitations are well established, including high comorbidity rates, arbitrary thresholds, and limited biological validity [1], [2].
+However, their limitations are well established, including high comorbidity rates, arbitrary thresholds, and limited biological validity [6], [3].
-Categorical standards such as DSM-5 impose rigid yes/no decisions regarding diagnosis [3], despite evidence from meta-analytic research indicating that most psychiatric disorders are better conceptualized as continuous spectra rather than binary categories [4].
+Categorical standards such as DSM-5 impose rigid yes/no decisions regarding diagnosis [9], despite evidence from meta-analytic research indicating that most psychiatric disorders are better conceptualized as continuous spectra rather than binary categories [1].
-These concerns have motivated the development of dimensional alternatives, notably the HiTOP [3] and the RDoC [5].
+These concerns have motivated the development of dimensional alternatives, notably the HiTOP [9] and the RDoC [2].
 Each represents a unique effort to reconceptualize psychiatric nosology: HiTOP is symptom-driven and data-based, while RDoC is neuroscience-driven and theory-based.
 This review examines evidence from biomarkers, transdiagnostic dimensions, and computational models.
 Findings converge on the theme that psychiatric disorders are not discrete entities but reflect shared, transdiagnostic mechanisms with disorder-specific features sometimes co-occurring and thus are best represented dimensionally.

 ### Biomarkers of Psychopathology
 Biomarker research increasingly demonstrates that biological abnormalities rarely remain unique to individual DSM categories.
-Resting-state fMRI studies of large population cohorts have shown consistent disruptions in default mode, salience, and executive networks across depression, schizophrenia, and anxiety [6].
+Resting-state fMRI studies of large population cohorts have shown consistent disruptions in default mode, salience, and executive networks across depression, schizophrenia, and anxiety [11].
 These findings were derived using graph-theoretic analyses of connectivity patterns, but despite their reproducibility across studies, they often lack disorder-specificity, limiting their diagnostic utility.
-A meta-analysis pooling voxel-based morphometry data from more than 15,000 patients demonstrated gray matter reductions in the anterior cingulate cortex and insula across mood, anxiety, and psychotic disorders [7].
+A meta-analysis pooling voxel-based morphometry data from more than 15,000 patients demonstrated gray matter reductions in the anterior cingulate cortex and insula across mood, anxiety, and psychotic disorders [12].
 While the scale of this synthesis strengthens the claim of shared neurobiological substrates, heterogeneity in scanning methods and patient samples makes it difficult to identify causal pathways.
 Rather than supporting disorder-specific neural substrates, these findings indicate shared biological bases.

 Structural neuroimaging studies further suggest that biological variation aligns more closely with dimensional models than categorical diagnoses.
-Meta-analysis shows that structural abnormalities cluster in ways consistent with HiTOP spectra, particularly internalizing and externalizing dimensions [8].
+Meta-analysis shows that structural abnormalities cluster in ways consistent with HiTOP spectra, particularly internalizing and externalizing dimensions [5].
 Evidence also supports the integration of multimodal approaches.
-Reviews emphasize that relying on single modalities such as neuroimaging alone produces inconsistent results, while combining genetics, neuroimaging, peripheral biomarkers, and clinical measures offers greater potential for identifying robust transdiagnostic markers [9].
+Reviews emphasize that relying on single modalities such as neuroimaging alone produces inconsistent results, while combining genetics, neuroimaging, peripheral biomarkers, and clinical measures offers greater potential for identifying robust transdiagnostic markers [8].
 Collectively, biomarker research points to the conclusion that psychiatric disorders share overlapping biological substrates that map more naturally onto dimensional frameworks.

 ### Transdiagnostic Dimensions
 Dimensional models provide alternative frameworks for capturing shared variance across disorders.
-HiTOP is a transdiagnostic nosology that organizes psychopathology hierarchically, with broad spectra such as internalizing, externalizing, and thought disorder encompassing narrower syndromes [3].
+HiTOP is a transdiagnostic nosology that organizes psychopathology hierarchically, with broad spectra such as internalizing, externalizing, and thought disorder encompassing narrower syndromes [9].
-A meta-analysis of 35 structural MRI studies involving over 12,000 participants found that abnormalities in cortical thickness and subcortical volume clustered in patterns consistent with HiTOP’s internalizing and externalizing spectra [8].
+A meta-analysis of 35 structural MRI studies involving over 12,000 participants found that abnormalities in cortical thickness and subcortical volume clustered in patterns consistent with HiTOP’s internalizing and externalizing spectra [5].
 This supports the dimensional framework, though the cross-sectional nature of the data limits conclusions about developmental trajectories.
-Functional neuroimaging studies have shown that individuals scoring high on internalizing dimensions exhibit hyperactivity in amygdala–hippocampal circuits across both mood and anxiety disorders, whereas externalizing spectra are associated with reduced prefrontal regulation of striatal reward pathways across disruptive behavior and substance use disorders [10].
+Functional neuroimaging studies have shown that individuals scoring high on internalizing dimensions exhibit hyperactivity in amygdala–hippocampal circuits across both mood and anxiety disorders, whereas externalizing spectra are associated with reduced prefrontal regulation of striatal reward pathways across disruptive behavior and substance use disorders [7].
 These convergent findings provide neurobiological validation for dimensional constructs, although effect sizes remain modest.
 Overlap across networks also persists, which is not a critical weakness for dimensional validity but does represent a limitation for clinical utility.

-The RDoC initiative provides a complementary approach by focusing on functional domains of behavior and neural systems [5].
+The RDoC initiative provides a complementary approach by focusing on functional domains of behavior and neural systems [2].
 Domains such as cognition, negative valence, and arousal cut across traditional diagnoses and anchor psychopathology in specific neural circuits.
 This approach differs from HiTOP by beginning with neuroscience constructs rather than symptom clustering, yet both converge on the principle that psychiatric syndromes are dimensional rather than categorical.

-Meta-analytic research further supports the conclusion that dimensional continua provide a superior fit for psychiatric phenomena compared to categorical boundaries [4].
+Meta-analytic research further supports the conclusion that dimensional continua provide a superior fit for psychiatric phenomena compared to categorical boundaries [1].
 Overall, transdiagnostic models such as HiTOP and RDoC demonstrate greater validity than traditional nosologies, as they capture shared liability, reduce artifacts of comorbidity, and align more closely with underlying neurobiological processes.

 ### Automated Methods
 In addition to biomarkers and dimensional frameworks, computational approaches offer formal models for psychiatric nosology.
 Conceptual work in computational psychiatry has explored how diagnostic systems might be reframed in terms of latent processes and mathematical models.
-For example, Bzdok and Meyer-Lindenberg propose a framework of “computational nosology and precision psychiatry” that emphasizes integrating behavioral, neural, and genetic data into quantitative models of psychopathology [12].
+For example, Bzdok and Meyer-Lindenberg propose a framework of “computational nosology and precision psychiatry” that emphasizes integrating behavioral, neural, and genetic data into quantitative models of psychopathology [14].
 Although largely theoretical, such approaches highlight the potential for computational methods to reconfigure diagnostic standards.
 At the same time, skepticism remains about the sufficiency of computational methods for redefining nosology.
-Surveys of experts in computational psychiatry report concerns regarding circularity, where machine learning reproduces the categories it was trained on, lack of causal grounding in many statistical approaches, and neglect of subjective experience [13].
+Surveys of experts in computational psychiatry report concerns regarding circularity, where machine learning reproduces the categories it was trained on, lack of causal grounding in many statistical approaches, and neglect of subjective experience [15].
 These critiques highlight the importance of ensuring that computational models do not merely replicate existing diagnostic systems but instead provide meaningful explanatory frameworks while also remaining true to patients’ lived experiences.

 Beyond psychiatry, researchers in medicine have attempted to automate the construction of nosological frameworks.
-Automated clustering methods have been applied to thousands of diseases using shared molecular features such as gene expression and protein interactions, yielding biologically coherent groupings that diverge from ICD classifications [14].
+Automated clustering methods have been applied to thousands of diseases using shared molecular features such as gene expression and protein interactions, yielding biologically coherent groupings that diverge from ICD classifications [16].
 While this illustrates the feasibility of algorithmically derived nosologies, the reliance on molecular data alone neglects clinical and symptomatic dimensions critical for psychiatric classification.
-Other approaches focus on ontology engineering at scale, including automated mapping of clinical vocabularies to biomedical ontologies [15] and the generation of large biomedical knowledge graphs that infer relationships among diseases, treatments, and biomarkers [16].
+Other approaches focus on ontology engineering at scale, including automated mapping of clinical vocabularies to biomedical ontologies [10] and the generation of large biomedical knowledge graphs that infer relationships among diseases, treatments, and biomarkers [17].
 These methods demonstrate that automated classification is technically feasible, though their application in psychiatry remains limited.

 Some early work has extended automation directly to the psychiatric nosology domain.
-For example, graph-based clustering of polygenic risk variants has been used to identify subtypes of schizophrenia, suggesting a potential path toward biologically grounded psychiatric nosology [17].
+For example, graph-based clustering of polygenic risk variants has been used to identify subtypes of schizophrenia, suggesting a potential path toward biologically grounded psychiatric nosology [13].
 Machine learning applied to electronic health records has also been used to detect latent subtypes of depression and other disorders, pointing to the possibility of automated reclassification based on large-scale clinical data [18].
 Although these attempts are preliminary, they indicate that psychiatry may follow trends in other medical domains by adopting automated, data-driven methods to complement conceptual and dimensional frameworks.